Ocado Group plc – Annual report – 3 December 2023

 Accounting policies

 Revenue represents the transaction prices to which the Group expects to be entitled in return for delivering goods or services to its customers.
-The amount recognised in any period is based on a judgement of when the customer is able to benefit from the goods or services provided, and an assessment of the progress made towards completely satisfying each performance obligation.
-The following provides information about the nature and timing of the satisfaction of performance obligations in contracts and the related revenue recognition policies, categorised by reportable segments.
-For information about reportable segments, see note 2.2.
+The amount of revenue recognised in any period is based on a judgement of when the customer is able to benefit from the goods or services provided, and an assessment of the progress made towards completely satisfying each performance obligation.
+The following provides information about the nature and timing of the satisfaction of performance obligations in contracts with customers and the related revenue recognition policies for each of the by reportable segments.
+For information about reportable segments, see Note 2.2.

 Retail segment